 Pacific Motorway M1 Varsity Lakes to Tugun upgrade

-All 3 packages are expected to be complete in late 2023 and include:
+All 3 packages are expected to be complete by end 2023 and include:

 - Varsity Lakes to Burleigh (Package A): construction now underway

 - Burleigh to Palm Beach (Package B): construction to begin late 2020